tencentyun/intlcloud-documents/product_new/视频产品中心/实时音视频/客户端 API/Android/TRTCCloudListener_intl_en.md

 If you are familiar with audio/video terms, you can use this callback to get all technical metrics of the SDK.
 If you are developing an audio/video project for the first time, you can focus only on the `onNetworkQuality` callback.

->?The callback is triggered once every 2 seconds.
+>The callback is triggered once every 2 seconds.